rbang1/kong-plugin-aws-kinesis/README.md

  By default, all the request parameters are converted to json and passed through to Kinesis.
 Optionally you can provide a data template to create a data json that can use values from request parameters and headers.
 For more details - check the comments for `M.transform` function under `src/jsontransform.lua`.

+## Running Tests

+ Run specs using `./bin/busted` from repo.
+Running the blackbox `awskinesis_spec.lua` requires a pre-existing Kinesis Stream.
+Specify AWS Key/Secret, Stream name, Region in kong_tests.conf or preferably create your own configuration file and provide its location in `TEST_CONF_PATH` environment variable.